trageser.com

 PLATFORMS

-There was a time, not so very long ago, that there were actually multitudes of different computer platforms — hardware and operating system combined into a single machine, much like the Mac is today.
-From the late '70s through the early '90s, consumers had far more choice than the PC vs. Mac debate today.
-(Even most of today's alternative operating systems, such as BeOS, Linux and OS/2, depend on existing hardware, namely, the Intel-standard PC.)
+There was a time, not so very long ago, that there were actually multitudes of different computer platforms – hardware and operating system combined into a single machine, much like the Mac is today.
+From the late '70s through the early '90s, consumers had far more choice than the Windows vs. Mac debate today.
+(Even most of today's alternative operating systems, mostly the various flavors of Linux, depend on existing hardware, namely, the Intel-standard PC.)

 Most of the one-time alternatives to Wintel have faded into the dustbin of history.
 The latter models of computers from Commodore, Atari and NeXT, though, are still around — in the hands of dedicated users and in small mom-and-pop operations that cater to their small but rabid users by refurbishing old equipment for resale (and, in some cases, still building clones of Ataris or Commodore Amigas).
 In fact, the explosion of the Web has probably lengthened the life of these older machines by providing a medium by which far-flung users of them can stay in touch, can create a sense of community and an active support system.
 With FTP sites, shareware and freeware can effectively be distributed.
 With mail-order direct from Web sites, commercial software can be offered.

 Following are links to sites with active, ongoing support for these various platforms.
-As always, if you find dead links or know of good resources I don't have listed here, drop me a line.
+As always, if you find dead links, drop me a line.

 • When it first came out in 1985, almost simultaneously with the Atari ST, the Commodore Amiga raised the state of the art for computer graphics.
 The original Amiga 500 only had a half-meg of RAM, and the original version of AmigaOS was still buggy (reportedly, Commodore rushed the Amiga to market so as not to let the Atari ST debut solo), but this computer could sing.
 When the Video Toaster was brought out a few years later, you could create professional caliber video effects on your home computer ... assuming you had an Amiga.
-In fact, there probably aren't too many TV stations in the country today that don't still have an Amiga with Video Toaster sitting around somewhere.
-Amiga.org is the best resource right now on the Web, with links to all kinds of companies that continue to support the Amiga, as well as news updates on the latest status of the Amiga (Gateway recently sold the rights to produce a next-generation Amiga, and there are next-generation G4-powered Amigas in beta testing right now).
-There are clones still being built, and software is still available.
+In fact, there probably aren't too many TV stations in the country today that don't still have an Amiga with Video Toaster sitting around in a storage room somewhere.
+Amiga.org is the best resource right now on the Web, with links to all kinds of companies that continue to support the Amiga.

-• Atari no longer exists as an independent company; Sam Tramiel sold the rights to the Atari name in spring 1998 to Hasbro, which now has an outstanding site dedicated to their new PC versions of old classic Atari games (much as they did with the popular Frogger).
+• Atari isn't the company it was; Sam Tramiel sold the rights to the Atari name in spring 1998 to Hasbro, which kept the name a few years and then sold it to French software giant Infogrames (which then renamed itself Atari).
 Another great site, and of more interest to Atari computer owners, is Atari.org.
-It serves much the same purpose as the Amiga.org site above — to carry news of ongoing support of an orphaned platform and provide links to various companies that still support Atari (there are a handful companies still making Atari TT and Falcon clones around the 68060 and 68080 CPUs, for instance).
+It serves much the same purpose as the Amiga.org site above – to carry news of ongoing support of an orphaned platform and provide links to various companies that still support Atari.
 When it came out in 1985, the ST/Mega/TT line of 16- and 32-bit computers set a new standard for audio and midi, much as the Amiga had for video.
-While the Mac only offered monochrome displays at that time, the Amiga and Atari offered full-color desktop-style computer operating systems — the ease of Windows a good five years before Windows 3.1.
-(Earlier versions of Windows were junk, to be polite.)
+While the Mac only offered monochrome displays at that time, the Amiga and Atari offered full-color desktop-style computer operating systems – the ease of Windows a good five years before Windows 3.1.
+(Earlier versions of Windows were junk, to be kind.)

 • Not too many people have a Cray around the house, but Cray did really define the supercomputer.
 The late Seymour Cray was an absolute engineering genius, first at Control Data and then at the company that still bears his name.
 Silicon Graphics bought Cray out and got the company back on its feet, although it was sold off to a startup that has now adopted the old name — Cray Research — of the company it bought.
 They're back on top, now — and have a cool site, too.

-• IBM — Yes, a behemoth, but still an industry leader, and actually a very nice, well-organized site with lots of info on mainframes, PCs and OS/2.
+• IBM – Yes, a behemoth, but still an industry leader, and actually a very nice, well-organized site with lots of info.

 • Intel — Well, I can't say I much like their continuing Microsoft-like business tactics, and I think they deserved to lose in the Digital case, but give Intel its due — this is the company that invented the CPU.
 And they have a nice history exhibit on their site as well.

 • When Steve Jobs was fired from Apple, he started NeXT, which made high-end (for the time) workstations that ran on a Mac-like desktop interface atop a Unix-like OS.
 The black NeXT boxes were legendary on college campuses in the late '80s and early '90s, and were among the most powerful desktop computers of their time.
 NeXT is no longer among the living what with being acquired by Apple when they re-hired Jobs, but several companies still sell NeXT systems, plus parts and accessories.
-A good starting point is Spherical Solutions.
-Another good place to try is Black Hole Inc. You might also check out the NeXT Lab at CalTech; they've got some FAQs and other sources of info for learning about Jobs' overpriced but still sweet computers.
+A good starting point is Black Hole Inc.

 USER GROUPS